 Lysogene SAF-302 (France) / Sanfilippo Type A

 Lysogene was founded by Karen Aiach, mother of a Sanfilippo Type A child in Paris, France.
 Lysogene is focused on finding treatments for rare genetic disorders affecting the Central Nervous System (CNS) using gene therapy technology.
-In 2013, Lysogene successfully completed a Phase I/II clinical trial for its gene therapy product SAF-301: four children affected by MPSIII A were administered a gene therapy product directly into the brain.
-The neuro-surgical procedure entails intra-cerebral administration of AAV (Adeno-Associated Viral) vector carrying a healthy copy of the SGSH gene.
+In 2013, Lysogene successfully completed a Phase I/II clinical trial for its gene therapy product SAF-301: four children affected by Sanfilippo Type A were administered a gene therapy product directly into the brain.
+This involved surgery to inject virus (AAVrh10) carrying a healthy copy of the SGSH gene directly into the brain (intra-cerebral injection).

 Read more about Lysogene and their MPSIII A therapy program: